KIT-ISAS/iviz/iviz/README.md

 * Unity 2019.4 LTS editor on either Windows, Linux, or macOS
 * An iOS or Android device (optional)

-The iviz project has no external dependencies (all required libraries are included), so installing it is just a matter of cloning the repository and buiding it for your plaform.
+The iviz project has no external dependencies (all required libraries are included), so installing it is just a matter of cloning the repository and launching Unity.

 ## 2. Getting Started

 Here are some instructions on how to get started:

-* Start Unity 2019.4, and open the project on the iviz/iviz folder.
+* Start Unity 2019.4, and open the project on the iviz folder.
 Press Play.
 * On the panel at the top-left, right underneath the "- iviz -" label, tap on the URL ("http://...") with the arrow at the end.
 * You should now see the **Connection Dialog**.
   - Type in the URL of the master, i.e., where roscore is running.
 This is the content of the environment variable _ROS_MASTER_URI_.